mmartial/OpenInfra25-GenAI/ComfyUI/01-LoRA_tokman/README.md

 # Low Rank Adaptation (LoRA) - "Tokman"

-The content below is refering to the [FLUX.1 LoRA training](https://www.gkr.one/blg-20240818-flux-lora-training) post which uses the [ai-toolkit](https://github.com/ostris/ai-toolkit) repository.
+The content below is referring to the [FLUX.1 LoRA training](https://www.gkr.one/blg-20240818-flux-lora-training) post which uses the [ai-toolkit](https://github.com/ostris/ai-toolkit) repository.

 The post outlines how to train a LoRA (Low-Rank Adaptation) module for the [FLUX.1-Dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) and [FLUX.1-Schnell](https://huggingface.co/black-forest-labs/FLUX.1-schnell) image generation models (those steps require a GPU with at least 24GB of VRAM) and using ComfyUI for inference.